-For safety, hygiene and environmental responsibility, it is very important to encourage students and employees to use bins or recycling bins for litter.
+For safety, hygiene and environmental responsibility, it is very important to encourage students in schools and education facilities, as well as employees to use bins or recycling bins for litter.
 A number of factors need to be considered:

 It is very important to ensure bins are sited strategically so as to minimise littering and to assist efficient management of waste disposal.

 Exterior mounted waste bins are best installed close to school entrances or exits.
 Care should be taken in the method of installation to prevent accidents and frustrate vandalism.